New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

 The two main models in the Greenstar range are the ‘i‘ and the ‘CDi‘.

-The ‘i’ model is the most popular of the Greenstar boilers today, and acted as the replacement for the last generation of Greenstar which was installed in over one million homes across the UK.
+The ‘i’ model is the most popular of the Greenstar boilers today and acted as the replacement for the last generation of Greenstar which got installed in over one million homes across the UK.
 The reason for its popularity, like its predecessor, is its simplicity.